Back

-Multi-Site VPN: Say Yes to Seamless Connections Between Multiple Virtual Networks in Azure (Video)
+Multi-Site VPN: Connect Virtual Networks in Azure

 A common concern brought up by clients interested in shifting to the cloud is the requirement of maintaining an on-premise presence.
 They haven’t finished on-boarding to the cloud and still need to retain a direct connection to their site.
 There is a way for a company to retain a presence after migrating to the cloud with Azure’s Virtual Network Gateway.
 The downside to this is it tends to get complicated quite quickly.
 Azure’s Virtual Networks Gateway provides users with two main options; Policy-based VPN and Route-based VPN.